Mojmír Mamojka: Public career

 Between 2006 and 2016 Mamojka served as an MP in the caucus of Direction – Slovak Social Democracy.
 As an MP, he kept a rather low profile, although he was widely criticized by Slovak academics for attempting to reform accreditation in a way that would lower requirements, a change that would benefit the Danubius University, where he was active at the time.

 In 2015, Mamojka was nominated by the parliament for the vacant position of a judge at the Constitutional court.
-The president Andrej Kiska resisted the nomination, due to Mamojka's politicial background, but relented after 2017 Constitutional court ruling stating that the president must pick the judges from the nominees of the parliament.
-On 14 December 2017, Mamojka became a judge along with Nuriskav Duriš and fellow MP Jana Laššáková.
+The president Andrej Kiska resisted the nomination, due to Mamojka's political background, but relented after 2017 Constitutional court ruling stating that the president must pick the judges from the nominees of the parliament.
+On 14 December 2017, Mamojka became a judge along with Miroslav Duriš and fellow MP Jana Laššáková.

 In May 2020, information about Mamojka's alleged contacts with the sentenced fraudster Marián Kočner became public.
 The information was particularly damaging for Mamojka, who was the judge responsible for the decision about Kočner's appeal against his imprisonment.
 Mamojka rejected the allegations, but resigned his judgeship due to "media pressure and health issues".